RIKEN-RCCS/lens3/v1/doc/design.md

 The Setting-Table stores semi-static information.

-__cf:api__ and __cf:mux__ (literal strings) entries store the settings of services.  __cf:mux:mux-name__ is used to give a specific setting to each Mux service, whose mux-name is given by "LENS3_MUX_NAME" at a start of a service in environment variables.
+__cf:api__ and __cf:mux__ (literal strings) entries store the settings of services.  __cf:mux:mux-name__ is used to choose a specific setting to each Mux service, whose mux-name is replaced by a string in an environment variable "LENS3_MUX_NAME" passed to a service.

 A __uu:uid__ entry is a record of a user-info: {"uid", "groups", "claim", "enabled", "modification_time"}, where "groups" is a string list, "claim" is a string (maybe empty), and "enabled" is a boolean.

 A __um:claim__ entry is a map from a user claim to a uid.
-Entries are used only when Lens-Api is configured with "claim_uid_map=map".
+It is optional and an entry is used only when Lens-Api is configured with "claim_uid_map=map".

-One reason for storing configurations in the database is to let them parsed at storing in the database.
+A primary reason for storing configurations in the database is to let them parsed at storing in the database.
 Detecting typos at a start of a service is very annoying.

 ### Storage-Table (DB=1)